skip to main content

 Assistant Clinical Professor

 Dr. Stephanie S. Bruce currently serves as the Assistant Chief Quality Officer for Houston Methodist Willowbrook Hospital in addition to maintaining an active Gynecology practice within the Houston Methodist Physician Organization.
-In 2020, Dr. Bruce was appointed Assistant Dean for the Texas A&M University School of Medicine at the new Willowbrook site of the Houston Campus.
+In 2020, Dr. Bruce was appointed Assistant Dean for the Texas A&M University College of Medicine at the new Willowbrook site of the Houston Campus.
 Additionally, she is Assistant Clinical Professor, teaching Gynecology, Practice of Medicine (POM), and overseeing several electives in Administration, Quality, and Health System Science.
 She is also interested in service and student research, playing an instrumental role in initiating a student-run clinic for the underserved and a Quality and Patient Safety Symposium for student participation.

 Dr. Bruce earned her undergraduate degree with a double major in Biology and Chemistry from Southwestern University in Georgetown, Texas.
 After graduation, Dr. Bruce attended Texas A&M University School of Medicine and was very active during her time there, serving as the Class Vice President and being selected as a Clegg Scholar with the British Medical Journal.
 She completed her residency in Obstetrics and Gynecology through the University of Texas at Hermann Hospital located in the Houston Medical Center.
 She was in private practice as a general Ob/Gyn for over 15 years, prior to obtaining a Master of Applied Science in Patient Safety and Healthcare Quality in 2020 from Johns Hopkins University Bloomberg School of Public Health.